Terms

 Wallet responsibility

-You hold your own wallet keys.
+You hold your own keys.
 The operator never sees your private key.
-If you lose it, the operator cannot restore it.
-Receipts anchored under a lost wallet remain on chain but you can no longer claim them as yours.
+If you lose it, no one can restore it.
+Receipts anchored under a lost wallet remain on chain, but you can no longer claim them as yours.

 Receipt immutability

 Once anchored, receipts cannot be edited or deleted.
 The chain is the source of truth.
-Off-chain copies in our database may lag the chain or be removed; the chain record stands regardless.
+Off-chain copies in the cache may lag the chain or be removed; the chain record stands regardless.

 No warranty

 The software is provided as-is.
-The receipt model is intended to be tamper-evident, not tamper-proof; an attacker with operator-level access could write receipts, but cannot change the canonical hash on existing receipts.
+The receipt model is intended to be tamper-evident, not tamper-proof; an attacker with operator-level access could write new receipts, but they cannot change the canonical hash of an existing one.
 Independent verification via ivaronix receipt verify --tee-independent is the recommended trust model — the operator does not need to be trusted to validate a receipt.

 Acceptable use